superkkt/cherry/README.md

 ## Features

-* Support OpenFlow 1.0 and 1.3 protocols
+* Supports OpenFlow 1.0 and 1.3 protocols
+* Focuses on compatibility with commercial OpenFlow-enabled switches
-* Support network topology that has loops in it
+* Supports network topology that has loops in it
-* Provide several northbound applications: ProxyARP, L2Switch, Router (in progress), Firewall (in progress), Loadbalancer (in progress), etc.
+* Provides several northbound applications: ProxyARP, L2Switch, Router (in progress), Firewall (in progress), Loadbalancer (in progress), etc.
-* Plugin system for northbound applications
+* Provides simple plugin system for northbound applications

 ## Quick Start